1999 United States elections: Gubernatorial elections

 Three states held elections for governor in 1999.
 Kentucky and Mississippi voted on November 2.
 Louisiana's election dates do not coincide with that of most states: Louisiana held its open primary on October 23.
 A runoff election was not needed.

 Other statewide elections

-In the three states which held regularly scheduled state general elections, elections for state executive branch offices of Lieutenant Governor (in a separate election in Louisiana and Mississippi and on the same ticket as the gubernatorial nominee in Kentucky), Secretary of state, state Treasurer, state Auditor, state Attorney General, and Commissioners of Insurance and Agriculture will be held.
-In addition, there will also be elections for each states' respective state Supreme Courts and state appellate courts.
+In the three states which held regularly scheduled state general elections, elections for state executive branch offices of Lieutenant Governor (in a separate election in Louisiana and Mississippi and on the same ticket as the gubernatorial nominee in Kentucky), Secretary of state, state Treasurer, state Auditor, state Attorney General, and Commissioners of Insurance and Agriculture were held.
+In addition, there was also elections for each states' respective state Supreme Courts and state appellate courts.

 State legislative elections

-Four states and one territory held elections for their state legislatures.
+Elections were held for 7 legislative chambers in four states.
+Both chambers of the Northern Mariana Islands legislature were up.

+Democrats maintained control of the Mississippi and Louisiana legislatures, while Republicans maintained control of the lower house in New Jersey and the upper house in Virginia.
+Republicans also flipped the Virginia House of Delegates.